 We haven’t yet read the Court of Federal Claims decision in its entirety, but word reaches us that the court ruled pretty much as we predicted.
 It held that AIG was badly treated by the feds when they seized its stock, but it also ruled that inasmuch as AIG was then on the verge of bankruptcy, its stock was then worthless.
+For those who don’t know how to buy shares uk or have never looked into investing in stocks, the prices of stocks rise and fall depending on how well a business is performing.
+The better it does, the higher the prices.
+So, when a business is about to go bankrupt, the stocks are basically worth nothing and investors try to sell them ASAP.
 So Uncle Sam took nothing of value and the plaintiffs are not entitled to compensation.
 It thus boils down to a court conclusion of no harm — no foul.
-Just as we predicted; see http://gideonstrumpet.info/?p=7164
+Just as we predicted; see https://gideonstrumpet.info/?p=7164

 The essence of the court’s ruling is captured by the following two passages:

 “In the end, the Achilles’ heel of Starr’s case is that, if not for the Government’s intervention, AIG would have filed for bankruptcy.
 In a bankruptcy proceeding, AIG’s

 shareholders would most likely have lost 100 percent of their stock value.”
 Slip Opinion, p.
 9

 “Particularly in the case of a corporate conglomerate largely composed of insurance subsidiaries, the assets of such subsidiaries would have been seized by state or